samzong/samzong/STARS.md

 *   [lrsjng/h5ai](https://github.com/lrsjng/h5ai) - HTTP web server index for Apache httpd, lighttpd and nginx.
 *   [GoogleCloudPlatform/PerfKitExplorer](https://github.com/GoogleCloudPlatform/PerfKitExplorer) - PerfKit Explorer is a dashboarding and performance analysis tool built with Google technologies and easily extensible.
 PerfKit Explorer is licensed under the Apache 2 license terms.
 Please make sure to read, understand and agree to the terms of the LICENSE and CONTRIBUTING files before proceeding.
 *   [P233/3-Jekyll](https://github.com/P233/3-Jekyll) - This repo is no longer maintained.
-*   [impress/impress.js](https://github.com/impress/impress.js) - It's a presentation framework based on the power of CSS3 transforms and transitions in modern browsers and inspired by the idea behind prezi.com.

 ## Go